-The Parasites, Vectors & Vector-borne Diseases Programme (PVVD) of the ARC -Onderstepoort Veterinary Institute (ARC-OVI), is the proud custodian of the Gertrud Theiler Tick Museum (incorporating the National Tick Collection) recognized as a national public goods asset.
+The Parasites, Vectors & Vector-borne Diseases Programme (PVVD) of the ARC -Onderstepoort Veterinary Research Campus (ARC-OVR), is the proud custodian of the Gertrud Theiler Tick Museum (incorporating the National Tick Collection) recognized as a national public goods asset.
 The museum was established in 2005, after incorporating collections of the African Tick Museum housed previously at the Midrand University, Gauteng (through the patronage of Dr A. Latif) with those of the Onderstepoort Tick Collection.
 The collection currently houses some 2500 tick collections, comprising 375 species from 19 genera of all three ixodid families, rendering it of great historical and archival value.

 NATIONAL COLLECTION OF ANIMAL HELMINTHSpdf

-Housed in the Parasites, Vectors and Vector-borne Diseases Programme of the ARC-Onderstepoort Veterinary Institute, the National Collection of Animal Helminths includes the type, secondary and overseas collections of helminths of veterinary importance.
+Housed in the Parasites, Vectors and Vector-borne Diseases Programme of the ARC-Onderstepoort Veterinary Research Campus, the National Collection of Animal Helminths includes the type, secondary and overseas collections of helminths of veterinary importance.
 The collection was founded in the early 20th century through the initiative of HO Monnig (1920s-1930s), Further contributions through the works of RJ Ortlepp (1930s - 1960s), A Verster (1960s - 1990s), J Boomker (1970s -2000s) and taxonomists worldwide have since expanded it into a testimony of the rich biodiversity of helminths (and other metazoan endoparasites) in South Africa and countries worldwide.